aaronmoodie/aaronmoodie.com/_posts/2023-07-04-lessons-learned-from-missing-goals.md

 ---
 layout: post
 title: Lessons Learned From Missing Goals
-date: 2023-07-04 21:07:53 +10:00
+date: 2023-07-04 21:07:33 +10:00
 categories: blog

 ---

 Two years ago I made a commitment to myself to post once a week.
 This is the third post in that time (secret post!).
 I could list a number of reasons as to why I missed this goal, but the reality is it wasn't a priority.
 Despite how much I love the idea of posting more often, it's something I've not made time for.
 And that's okay.

-In hindsight, once a week was an aggressive commitment given I'd previously posted 4-5 times a year.
+In hindsight, posting once a week was an aggressive commitment.
+I'd previously posted 4-5 times a year.
 A more sensible and achievable goal would have been once a month.
 Despite this seeming like a failure, I'm actually quite happy with the outcome.
 I learn something about myself and how I like to write.
 This is a good thing.

-First take-away is set realistic goals.
+The first take-away is set realistic goals.
 Despite advising others against doing this, I went ahead and made the classic mistake of overreaching.
 The reason the C25K (Couch To 5k) running program is so successful is that it gets people to their goal gradually.
 No-one is expected to run 5kms on day one.
 Expecting myself to write 1000 words a week _that I was happy with_ was essentially like asking myself to run 5k at pace in my first attempt.
 I gave it shot but ultimately lost my momentum.

 Secondly, review my goals.
 It was clear 2 months in that I was never going to hit a post a week.
 This would have been the perfect time to reevaluate and set a goal more inline with my commitment and expectations.
 I actually have a fortnightly task set up to do just this.
 However, posting once a week was not on this list of goals as I considered it too obvious :face_palm.